cloudberrydb/cloudberrydb-site/docs/insert-update-delete-row-data.md

 UPDATE products SET price = 10 WHERE price = 5;
 ```

-Using `UPDATE` in Cloudberry Database has the following restrictions:

-`<!-- 概念类信息，暂未验证 -->`While GPORCA supports updates to Cloudberry distribution key columns, the Postgres-based planner does not. - If mirrors are enabled, you cannot use `STABLE` or `VOLATILE` functions in an `UPDATE` statement. - Cloudberry Database partitioning columns cannot be updated.

 ## Delete rows

 The `DELETE` command deletes rows from a table.
 Specify a `WHERE` clause to delete rows that match certain criteria.
 If you do not specify a `WHERE` clause, all rows in the table are deleted.
 The result is a valid, but empty, table.
 For example, to remove all rows from the products table that have a price of *10*: